Harry and the Potters: Extended plays and film appearances (2007–09)

-In February 2008, Harry and the Potters launched a website called "Unlimited Enthusiasm".
-The website led users through a series of images and eventually to a forum, which contained much speculation concerning the nature of Unlimited Enthusiasm.
-Unlimited Enthusiasm ended up being the name of their Summer 2008 tour alongside bands Uncle Monsterface and Math The Band.
-Harry and the Potters undertook a summer tour, Unlimited Enthusiasm, with Math the Band, Uncle Monsterface and Jason Anderson.
+In summer 2008, Harry and the Potters undertook a summer tour, Unlimited Enthusiasm, with Math the Band, Uncle Monsterface and Jason Anderson.
 One of the stops in that tour was Nerdapalooza.
-This fall they released a short punk rock EP, In the Cupboard as part of the Wizard Rock EP of the Month Club.
+That fall they released a short punk rock EP, In the Cupboard as part of the Wizard Rock EP of the Month Club.
 Two full-length feature film projects documenting Harry and the Potters and the wizard rock movement, We Are Wizards and The Wizard Rockumentary, were released in 2008.

 The band played its 500th show in June 2009 at Norwood Elementary School (MA) the founding members' hometown.
 The group continued the Wizard Rock EP of the Month Club in 2009, and as a member of the club, they released their third extended play The Yule Ball EP, which featured a CD and a DVD of their performance at the Fourth Annual Yule Ball.

 Further career and Lumos (2010–present)

 In April 2010, the group announced a series of shows in the Midwestern United States, Scandinavia, and Ireland for July and August.

 In Summer 2011, Harry and the Potters embarked on another summer tour entitled, Ride The Lightning.
 The tour was to the biggest since 2007, playing dates all throughout the United States.
 The first show was held May 25 in Portland, ME and the last show was July 31 at the Knitting Factory in New York.
 Drummer Jacob Nathan played with the group throughout the tour.
 Jacob is a member of the band 926 Main Street Apt.
 2, which he formed with Joe DeGeorge and Emily Barnett while attending college at Clark University.

-In 2015, Harry and the Potters released the EP Hedwig Lives for digital download, which included the tracks "The Great Motorcycle Explosion of ’97" and "Ridin' in the Night".
+In 2015, Harry and the Potters released the EP Hedwig Lives for digital download, which included the tracks "The Great Motorcycle Explosion of '97" and "Ridin' in the Night".

 At a live show on March 30, 2018, the band debuted songs from their forthcoming fourth studio album that will be about The Deathly Hallows.
 They later announced that the album would also feature the anti-folk musician Kimya Dawson as a guest vocalist.
 Parts of this album were recorded in a studio, and others were recorded at the Lawrence, Kansas public library.
 On April 23, 2019, the band unveiled a Kickstarter to help recoup the cost of recording the album, which they revealed was named Lumos.
 Backers could also choose rewards that include an additional album entitled Mostly Camping, as well as a vinyl single called the "Harry Potter Boogie."